mqhaji/VTHacks/README.md

 > An OpenAI API key is required to run the program

 ### _What makes our project standout_
 What sets Spectrabot apart from ChatGPT and other AI models is its specialized focus on growing and maintaining inclusivity in the workforce.
-Many people are unaware of ChatGPT's full potential due to the challenge of envisioning it's endless possibilities.
+Many people are unaware of ChatGPT's full potential due to the challenge of envisioning its endless possibilities.
 Spectrabot, on the other hand, is intentionally designed and advertised to enhance DEI.
-In doing so, it raises more awareness to the necessity of inclusivity in the workforce staring from the very beginning of the hiring process.
+In doing so, it raises more awareness of the necessity of inclusivity in the workforce starting from the very beginning of the hiring process.

 ### _What was our motivation?_
 We were inspired by the DEI Program Action Team and our personal experiences as minorities in tech.
 In the U.S., 22% of tech workers are ethnic minorities and 25% of black computer science students don't know anyone in Big Tech.
 After experiencing the lack of exposure regarding minorities in tech first-hand, we sought out to help reduce the diversity, equity, and inclusion disparity.